 How to choose an independent school:

 With a wide variety of independent schools, choosing the one that’s right for your child can be a challenge.
 Kee advises parents considering an independent education to first look at whether the school is accredited to ensure it’s up to high standards.
 Next, take into account the child's interests, intellectual ambition and personality.
 "I believe there is an independent school for every child," says Kee.
-Consider the curriculum approach (International Baccalaureate, advanced placement, Reggio Emilia, Waldorf, Montessori, etc.), and whether the learning environment created by the school matches your child's intellectual and emotional needs and whether the school offers programming that suits your child's interests.
+Consider the curriculum approach of any preschool (Reggio Emilia, Waldorf, Montessori, etc.) or school, and whether the learning environment created by the school matches your child's intellectual and emotional needs and whether the school offers programming that suits your child's interests.
 Finally, consider what you may be expected to pay beyond the cost of tuition.

 Applying to an independent school: